SwetaTanwar/snake-game/CONTRIBUTING.md

    - Ensure the game works in different terminal sizes (minimum 80x24 characters)
    - Check that high scores are saved correctly
    - Verify that all controls work as expected
+   - Test on different operating systems if possible (Unix/macOS/Windows)
+   - Check that the game exits cleanly without errors

 ## Building and Testing the Package